typemeta/funcj/codec/readme.md

 **funcj.codec** is a Java framework for round-tripping Java data via structured data formats such as JSON and XML, as well as byte streams.
-It can encode Java object graphs into an encoded form, and can then decode the data to reconstruct the original Java values.
+It can encode Java object graphs into data streams, and can then decode the data to reconstruct the original Java values.

 ## Features

 * Supports encoding via JSON, XML, and byte streams.
 Can be extended to support further formats.
+* Uses streaming to avoid building, for example, large DOM or JSON node graphs in memory.
-* Supports primitive types, generics, collections, Optionals, as well as any Java class using field-based Reflection.
+* Supports primitive types, generics, collections, nulls, as well as any Java class using field-based Reflection.
 * Should round-trip data perfectly, meaning that for example, a `TreeMap` will be reconstructed as the same type (and not as a `HashMap`).
 * Is thread-safe.